NicolasManuelMiracco/Cross-Platform-Gateway-IP-Fetcher/README.md

 # Cross-Platform-Gateway-IP-Fetcher

-A C++ program that retrieves the local network gateway IP address on Windows, Linux, and macOS platforms using native APIs and system calls.
+One-line description: A C++ program that retrieves the local network gateway IP address on Windows, Linux, and macOS platforms using native APIs and system calls.

+Summary: This C++ program provides a unified interface to fetch the local network gateway IP address, tailored for different operating systems: Windows, Linux, and macOS.
+On Windows, it uses Winsock API functions to initialize network services and retrieve the best route to zero, which typically represents the gateway.
+On Linux, it parses the `/proc/net/route` file to find the default route and extracts the gateway IP address.
+For macOS, it uses `sysctl` calls to access the system's routing table and find the route marked as a gateway.
+Each platform-specific block of code is wrapped in preprocessor directives to ensure it compiles and runs only on the appropriate system.
+This approach allows for direct execution of platform-specific networking tasks without external libraries, showcasing how to handle system-specific networking features in C++.